 After adequately drying the rattan, sorting is the next step to see if any rattan shows defects; it needs to be rejected.
 Those not rejected are then sorted again according to their size and any markings on the skin.

-The first quality rattan is sorted to be used for production as furniture production, and lower quality is sorted for other things.
+The first quality rattan is sorted to be used for furniture production, and the lower quality is sorted for other things.

 Step 5 – Bending And Splitting The Rattan Materials